telerik/ajax-docs/theme-builder/create-and-download.md

 The **Theme Builder** web-based tool can help you drastically reduce this effort and achieve the desired look and feel seamlessly, while enabling you to concentrate on the design and styling of your new theme.

-First, you need to define a name for your new theme and then select one of the existing Skins to use as a base.
-Please choose the name carefully, because it won't be possible to change it later on without tweaking all the generated CSS rules.
+First, you need to define a name for your new theme:

 ![Theme Builder Create and Download 1](images/theme-builder-create-and-download-1.png)

+Then select one of the existing Skins to use as a base.
+Please choose the name carefully, because it won't be possible to change it later on without tweaking all the generated CSS rules.
 Next step is to choose the controls you want to generate a custom Theme for.
-For our basic sample, the selected controls are Grid, Rating and Calendar.
+For our basic sample, the selected controls are Grid, Calendar and Rating.

 ![Theme Builder Create and Download 2](images/theme-builder-create-and-download-2.png)